-Malpractice Policy and Procedure
+ICS Learn Malpractice Policy

-The purpose of this Policy and Procedure is to set out how allegations of malpractice in relation to all qualifications are dealt with.
+The purpose of this Policy is to set out how allegations of malpractice in relation to all qualifications are dealt with.
 The scope of the policy is to provide:

-- a definition of malpractice
+- a definition of malpractice;

 - examples of student and centre malpractice and maladministration;